afiniel/openxdagpool-scripts/README.md

 disable it or tweak it so it doesn't interfere with generated rules.

 Done.
 Your software should now periodically inspect new found blocks, update `netdb-white.txt` for the pools, manage firewall, and archive xdag log files.

-As a last thing, copy `www_scripts/core_call.php` into `/var/www/pool` directory.
-Make sure the file is owned by `pool` user and is executable.

 # Partial setup
 If you already run your pool daemon by any means, only necessary additions for the [OpenXDAGPool](https://github.com/XDagger/openxdagpool) to work properly